 However, with the promulgation of the new constitution in September 2015, the country is heading towards stability.
 Nepal had local body election in May 2017 for the first time in 20 years.
 Nepal also held the first general election since the end of a war between the security forces and Maoist rebels and after the monarchy was abolished in 2008.

 Everyone is hopeful that new local government’ representatives will bring a ‘revolution’ in development where they have been seeing a widespread corruption for the last two decades, and the two-third majority government has brought much needed stability to the country.

-Agriculture is still the primary source of livelihood and the country’s economy is highly dependent on the money sent by Nepali migrant’s working abroad.
+Agriculture is still the primary source of livelihood for 68 percent of the population, accounting for 34 percent of the GDP, and the country’s economy is highly dependent on the remittances sent by Nepali migrants working abroad.

 Our focus areas are:

 Click on the link below and download a factsheet about our work in Nepal

 Click on the link below and download our Annual Report of 2020